mmmattleung/Data-strutures-and-algorithm/How to solve problem.md

-The goal by looking to particular problems is not just solve thar particular problems, but to draw some general lesson about how we can get better to solve problem in general.
+The goal by looking to particular problems is not just solve that particular problems, but draw some general lesson about how we can get better to solve problem in general.

 ## Days Between Dates